 This cash-based existence was the norm for many Direct Express® beneficiaries, 70 percent of whom have no bank account (according to a 2018 survey).
 Moving beneficiaries from paper checks to Direct Express® addressed these challenges instantly, leaving room for continued innovation that would enhance the utility and experience for cardholders.

-Enhancements to the card’s core utility have included the development and fielding of the popular PayPerks financial capability program, and the creation of a smartphone app.
+Enhancements to the card’s core utility have included the creation of the Financial Education Center, and the creation of a smartphone app.